 Workspace owners can request access to a tool that will download all content from public and private channels.

-The option to download all workspace data is available to workspaces on the Free and Standard subscriptions under limited circumstances only.
-We require workspace owners on these subscriptions to apply for Data Exports, undergo a strict review process and provide (a) valid legal process, (b) consent of members or (c) a requirement or right under applicable laws.
+The option to download all workspace data is available to workspaces on the Free and Pro subscriptions under limited circumstances only.
+We require workspace owners on these subscriptions to apply for data exports, undergo a strict review process and provide (a) valid legal process, (b) consent of members or (c) a requirement or right under applicable laws.

 Discovery APIs allow eligible Slack customers to use third-party applications to export, retain or archive messages and files that have been submitted to Slack.
 This includes messages and files that have been migrated to a Slack Enterprise Grid org.